 - Committed, “live-in” relationship

-As a result, an employee is permitted to use FMLA leave for a child, regardless of the age or dependency of the child, as well as for a sibling, partner in a civil union, grandparent, grandchild, or in-law.
+As a result of the 2013 law, an employee is permitted to use FMLA leave for a child, regardless of the age or dependency of the child, as well as for a sibling, partner in a civil union, grandparent, grandchild, or in-law.

 Employees are entitled to continue their health insurance while on leave, at the same cost they must pay while working.
 Although FMLA leave is unpaid, employees may be allowed (or required) to use their accrued paid leave during FMLA leave.